encukou/freezeyt/docs/config.md

 ### Configuration version  {: #conf-version }

-To ensure that your configuration will work unchanged in newer versions of freezeyt, you should add the current version number, `1`, to your configuration like this:
+To ensure that your configuration will work unchanged in newer versions of Freezeyt, you should add the current version number, `1`, to your configuration like this:

 ```yaml